Alicia Masters: Fictional character biography

-Alicia is introduced in Fantastic Four #8, along with her stepfather, the supervillain known as the Puppet Master.
+Alicia Masters is introduced in Fantastic Four #8, along with her stepfather, the supervillain known as the Puppet Master.
 Alicia was not initially given a surname; she was given the last name "Masters" by a reader, as announced in Fantastic Four #42 (Sept.
 1965); the reader was given a No-Prize for her service to Marvel.
 Alicia initially aids the Puppet Master out of obedience in his first scheme against the Fantastic Four, though she immediately senses the "gentle" and "sensitive" spirit of the Thing when she first feels his palpably monstrous face.
 Alicia turns on her stepfather when she realizes that he is mad and power-hungry, and accidentally causes him to fall to his apparent death out of a window.
 A subsequently published story explains that the Puppet Master had been responsible for her permanent blindness, which was caused by an explosion of radioactive clay during his fight with a rival.

-Alicia Masters was a recurring character in early issues of Fantastic Four as the love interest of the Thing, serving as a plot device to cause him to resist changing back to a normal human form, for fear that Alicia would not love him as "plain Ben Grimm."
+Alicia Masters was a recurring character in early issues of Fantastic Four as the love interest of the Thing, serving as a plot device to cause him to resist changing back to a normal human form, for fear that Alicia would not love him.
 The physically vulnerable Masters was also frequently used as a damsel in distress.

-The character plays an integral role in one of the most acclaimed comic book stories of the Silver Age, "The Coming of Galactus," in Fantastic Four #48–50 (March–May 1966).
-In that story arc, the Silver Surfer first comes to Earth as a herald to the powerful, world-destroying being Galactus, and crashes into Alicia's apartment after fighting the Fantastic Four.
-Her passionate pleading with him about the value of life convinces him to reject his master and defend the Earth from destruction.
+The character plays an integral role in the story arc "The Coming of Galactus", in Fantastic Four #48–50 (March–May 1966).
+The Silver Surfer comes to Earth as a herald to the powerful, world-destroying being Galactus, and crashes into Alicia's apartment after fighting the Fantastic Four.
+Her pleading with him about the value of life convinces him to reject his master and defend Earth.

 After the Thing chooses to remain on an alien planet where he could change back to human form, Alicia falls in love with the dashing Human Torch, another member of the Fantastic Four.
 The Thing returns to unhappily attend their wedding.
-In Fantastic Four #300, Johnny Storm and Alicia have their wedding, but it is nearly foiled by the Mad Thinker, the Wizard, and Alicia's stepfather, the Puppet Master.
+In Fantastic Four #300, Johnny Storm and Alicia marry, but the ceremony is nearly foiled by the Mad Thinker, the Wizard, and Alicia's stepfather, the Puppet Master.
 These three villains planned to attack the wedding, but at the last moment Puppet Master stopped them, with the (unwilling) help of Dragon Man.